tomclose/new_notes/plan.md

 hwk 2.1 | Ruby exercises.
 Read about CSS &amp; and to site.
 Custom domain to ghp.
 2.2.1   | **html4**: collaboration
 2.2.2   | **ruby3**: iterating, each, arrays (as something you can iterate over), mention blocks hwk 2.2 | Ruby exercises.
 Do more collaboration.
-3.1.1   | **lp1**: setting up etc., form using github
-3.1.2   | **ruby4**: hashes, converting arrays to hashes, CSV?
-hwk 3.1 | Ruby exercises.
+Reading on web form 3.1.1   | **lp1**: setting up etc., form using github 3.1.2   | **ruby4**: hashes, converting arrays to hashes, CSV? hwk 3.1 | Ruby exercises.
 Work on landing page.